JetBrains/mps-coderules/docs/content/example-typechecking.md

 ![](img/ex-typecheck-terms2-400.png)
 _(examples of primitive type dataforms)_

-There are two queries defined for typechecking and for converting a type to another type.
+There are two queries defined for type checking and for converting a type to another type.
 The latter is used when testing for *subtyping*.
 ConvertsTo query expands both its parameters before activating `convertsTo()` constraint, which launches the processing of the relation.

 ![](img/ex-typecheck-convertsto-450.png)
 _(the production from `ConvertsTo` query)_